ganelson/inform/resources/Documentation/Writing with Inform.md

 We've already seen the ``SHOWME`` command, which can be typed into the Story panel to look at the state of something, usually a thing or room. ``SHOWME`` is a testing command which has no effect once the work is released; eventual players can't use it.

-Inform also has a phrase called ``SHOWME``, which works in much the same way:
+Inform also has a phrase called `showme`, which works in much the same way:

 > phrase: {ph_showme} showme (value)
 >